jtwebman/typejson/source/index.md

 ## Libraries

-Currently none as I want to run this by a bunch of programmers first to see if I an crazy to build it this way.
+Currently none as I want to run this by a bunch of programmers first to see if I am crazy to build it this way.
 What do you think?
 Please leave feedback in the comments below and see if we can't make a better strongly typed JSON format.